Skip to content

 ]

-Assets is a list of files to upload to a GitHub release.
+Assets can either be a single “glob” string, or a list of files to upload to a GitHub release.
 They do nothing without GitHub configuration.
 Assets are per-package.
-Each asset can optionally have a name, this is what it will appear as in GitHub releases.
-The name defaults to the final part of the path.
+When specifying an exact list, each asset can optionally have a name, this is what it’ll appear as in GitHub releases.
+The name defaults to the file name (the final component of the path).

 [package]